The Department of Linguistics Diversity Statement

-In line with its mission to create and maintain a diverse community in which students, faculty and staff can thrive, free from any sort of harassment, intimidation, discrimination or retaliation, UNM Linguistics has appointed a graduate student who will assist the department in achieving its diversity goals each semester by serving as Diversity Liaison.
-The Diversity Liaison for the Fall 2018 semester is Ricardo Napoleão de Souza.
+In line with its mission to create and maintain a diverse community in which students, faculty and staff can thrive, free from any sort of harassment, intimidation, discrimination or retaliation, each semester UNM Linguistics appoints a graduate student who will assist the department in achieving its diversity goals by serving as Diversity Liaison.
+The Diversity Liaison for the Fall 2020 semester is Deb Wager.
 Please send any questions or comments to email@example.com.

 AISS - American Indian Student Services: provides cultural and academic programming for American Indian students attending UNM in an effort to ensure their academic achievement and assist in the development of personal, cultural, and social success.